 Despite a nationwide outcry during the 2018 election cycle, North Dakota’s discriminatory voter ID law remained on the books.
 Finally, in February 2020, the Secretary of State agreed to settle two federal voting rights lawsuits brought by two tribes and several individual voters.

-The Native American Rights Fund (NARF) and the Campaign Legal Center (CLC) represented the two tribes in their legal challenge, Spirit Lake Tribe v.
-Jaeger, which was consolidated with the Brakebill v.
+The Native American Rights Fund (NARF) and the Campaign Legal Center represented the two tribes in their legal challenge, Spirit Lake Tribe v.
+Jaeger, which was consolidated with NARF’s earlier Brakebill v.
 Jaeger case.
 The two lawsuits stem from the restrictive voter ID law enacted in 2013.
 Collectively, the two tribes have over 7,000 residents of voting age that will benefit from the consent decree, which will be in force for the statewide primary election on June 9.

-“For the last four years, we have fought hard to protect the voice of Native voters in North Dakota.
+“We have fought hard to protect the voice of Native voters in North Dakota.
 The ability to vote should never depend on home ownership or whether the government has assigned your home an address,” said NARF Staff Attorney Matthew Campbell.
 “We are relieved that North Dakota has recognized the need to hear all of its citizens’ voices, and we commend the state for taking these steps to ensure that Native American voters are able participate in the political process.”

-One of its strongest protections in the proposed consent decree is a provision that allows Native American voters who do not have or do not know their residential street address to locate their residence on a map at the polls or when applying for an absentee ballot, be provided with their address by county officials, and have their ballots counted.
+One of its strongest protections in the consent decree is a provision that allows Native American voters who do not have or do not know their residential street address to locate their residence on a map at the polls or when applying for an absentee ballot, be provided with their address by county officials, and have their ballots counted.